bsdpot/potman/README.md

     (sudo) pw groupmod vboxusers -m <username>

-Set the valid ranges for Virtualbox in `/etc/vbox/networks.conf`:
+Set the valid ranges for Virtualbox in `/usr/local/etc/vbox/networks.conf`:

     mkdir -p /usr/local/etc/vbox
     echo "* 10.100.0.0/16" >>/usr/local/etc/vbox/networks.conf

 Note: Prior to virtualbox-ose port version 6.1.32_1, networks.conf is expected to reside in /etc/vbox/networks.conf.
+The vagrant port on FreeBSD also expects the file to exist there at the time of writing, so it's best to symlink the directory:

+    cd /etc
+    ln -s ../usr/local/etc/vbox .

 To make the path addition permanent, add the following to .profile (or similar) for your shell: